 - constipation or diarrhea

-Due to the effects that beta-blockers have on nutrient absorption, your doctor may recommend that you decrease your intake of sodium and/or calcium.
+Due to the effect of beta-blockers on nutrient absorption, your doctor may recommend that you decrease your intake of sodium and/or calcium.
 Also, keep in mind that orange juice may interfere with the effectiveness of this medication.

 Some people also experience shortness of breath, difficulty sleeping, and loss of sex drive.
 In men, beta-blockers can limit blood flow to the penis and cause erectile dysfunction.

 Beta-blockers are available under a variety of names.
-Among them are:
+Examples include:

 - acebutolol (Sectral)